astorfi/sequence-to-sequence-from-scratch/docs/source/content/documentation.rst

 After the first decoder step, for the following steps, the input is going to be the previous word prediction of the RNN.
 So the output generation will be upon the network sequence prediction.
 In case of using ``teacher_forcing``, the input is going to be the actual targeted output word.
 It provides better guidance for the training but it is inconsistent with the evaluation stage as targeted outputs do not exists!
-In order to handle the issue with this approach, new approaches have been proposed [lamb2016professor]_.
+In order to handle the issue with this approach, new approaches have been proposed.

 The decoder, will generally be initialized as below: